sevagh/freemusicdemixer.com/web/midi.md

 Don’t own a MIDI keyboard or controller?
 No problem!
 Our tool lets you use **any instrument** as a MIDI input:
 1. **Record a Performance**: Play your melody or chord progression on your guitar, piano, or any other instrument.
 2. **Convert to MIDI**: Upload the recording to our tool and generate a MIDI file.
-3. **Transform the Sound**: Import the MIDI file into your favorite software and assign it to a virtual instrument—swap your guitar lick for a piano, violin, or even a synth.
+3. **Transform the Sound**: Import the MIDI file into your favorite software and assign it to a virtual instrument — swap your guitar lick for a piano, violin, or even a synth.

 This process is perfect for musicians who want to experiment with different sounds without needing expensive MIDI equipment.